 Dementia and traumatic brain injury (TBI) are linked.
 Head injuries can contribute to or cause people to develop dementia.
 Extensive research has been conducted on the link between dementia and TBI, and there is a correlation between the two conditions.
 People who have had a traumatic brain injury are at severe risk for developing early onset Alzheimer's disease or another condition that has dementia as a symptom.

 Immune Disorders and Infections

-Fevers and immune disorders can cause dementia-like signs.
-When your body is busy trying to fight disease, it might react by creating these symptoms.
-Multiple Sclerosis is an illness where the body's immune system attacks nerve cells.
-People with MS sometimes experience symptoms that resemble dementia.
+Fevers caused by brain infections and immune disorders can cause dementia-like signs and mild cognitive impairment.
+When your body is trying to fight disease, it might react by creating these symptoms.
+For example, multiple sclerosis is an illness where the body's immune system attacks nerve cells.
+People with MS sometimes experience symptoms that resemble dementia and dementia symptoms.

 Metabolic Issues and Endocrine Problems

-Whether you’re someone who is experiencing dementia or a person whose loved one has the condition, talking to an experienced licensed counselor can help.
-It’s crucial to have a place to express your feelings and get support dealing with a situation that can feel hopeless.
-Online counseling is an excellent option to explore.
-It’s convenient, and many providers specialize in dementia and related conditions.
+Online counseling is an excellent option to explore, especially due to its convenience and accessibility.
+Many online providers specialize in dementia and related conditions.
 Treating a loved one with dementia can be complicated.
 Talking to an online counselor can teach you ways to communicate with them.
-Patience is critical, and remember to engage in self-care.
-You can’t support your loved one if you don’t help yourself first.
-You can learn ways to help treat the loved one’s dementia in counseling While there is no cure, there are ways to slow it down, and you can spend more time with the person you love who is living with dementia.
+Patience is critical and remember to engage in self-care.
+You most likely will be unable to support your loved one if you do not help yourself first.
+Through counseling, you can also learn ways to help support your loved one and enjoy the time you have with them.